oceanprotocol/docs/discover/networks/README.md

 **Bridge**

-Check our Polygon Bridge [guide](bridges.md) to learn how you can deposit, withdraw and send tokens.
+Check the Polygon Bridge [guide](bridges.md) to learn how you can deposit, withdraw and send tokens.

 ### Binance Smart Chain